gim913/Brogue/Readme.md

 When aiming a projectile or magical bolt, it is often possible to hit targets that at first seem out of reach.
 Try adjusting the targeting reticule to a position behind them.

 Physically attacking a monster that has not noticed the player -- that is asleep or wandering, or that is paralyzed -- makes for a very powerful attack: the attack will never miss, it will deal triple damage, and the monster will take a turn to recover before it can counterattack.
-Monsters have a 25% chance per turn to notice the player if they are closer than your "stealth range," which is displayed in the side bar, and can be displayed on the map by pressing ']'.
-One effective tactic is to lurk just behind a door that you know a monster is approaching and ambush it when it opens the door.
+Monsters have a 25% chance per turn to notice the player if they are closer than your "stealth range," which is displayed in the side bar; your stealth range can also be displayed on the map by pressing ']'.
+It can be effective to lurk just behind a door that you know a monster is approaching and ambush it when it opens the door.
 Your stealth range is affected by your armor, invisibility, the local light level, rings of stealth and whether you spent the previous turn resting.

 Mud-filled bogs will gradually accumulate a layer of swamp gas.
 Beware: the gas is highly explosive when exposed to an open flame, and an immunity to fire will not protect you from its percussive blast.
 Any creature, no matter how powerful, will lose at least half of its maximum health from a single explosion.